avirgos/thehive-cortex-programs/send-SMS/README.md

 ## Usage

-In the Python program `send-SMS.py`, update the following global variables :
+In the Python program `send-SMS.py`, update the following global variables:

 ```py
 # phone number to which the SMS will be sent